YuvalShaul/k8s/services/README.md

 **curl 192.168.122.11:30080**
 - You can now use a browser to see the same.
 (notice: some browsers will not re-send an HTTP GET request each time you refresh your page.)

+## A LoadBalancer service

+- You can use minikube to help you run a service of type LoadBalancer.
+- Read [here](https://minikube.sigs.k8s.io/docs/handbook/accessing/#loadbalancer-access) for more details.
+- Split your screen and run the following command:
+**minikube -p four tunnel**
+(change to your profile name)
+- In the other screen, apply the load balancer service:
+**kubectl apply -f load-balancer.yaml**